Cornelia Rau: Current life

 In May 2008, Rau was cleared to travel by a psychiatrist in Adelaide, but was subsequently "held in isolation at a Hamburg hospital" in a closed ward for 7 weeks until late October 2008.
 She had been living in Adelaide under the guardianship of the Public Advocate.
 Her family expressed disbelief that she was allowed overseas travel while also on an authorised "three- to six-month break from her medication".

 Rau was arrested while behaving erratically in the city of Tafila, Jordan in February 2009.
 Local officials say she was taken into custody for failing to pay hotel and taxi bills.
 The Australian Department of Foreign Affairs says Australian authorities will continue to provide aid to Rau.
 She returned to Australia on 22 March 2009, accompanied by two medics, her lawyer and Australian Federal Police.
 She arrived in Sydney then flew to Adelaide where she was taken to Queen Elizabeth Hospital with her nurse and guardian.

+Popular culture

+Rau was the inspiration for the character Sofie Werner portrayed by Yvonne Strahovski in Stateless, a 2020 Australian television drama mini-series.